ANGOLA, Ind. -- The Williams College women are still within striking distance of their first NCAA Division III golf championship.

 "I told our team we’ve already played five playoff games this season," Williams coach Bill Barrale said.

 The Ephs are seeking their third NESCAC tournament title.
 Williams won in 2001 and 2007 by beating Tufts both times.
-Williams has not returned to the title
+Williams has not returned to the title game since and missed the tournament field completely last year.

 The other first-round game in the double-elimination tournament will be played at Wesleyan where West Division champion Amherst plays East runner-up Bowdoin.